 Key Feature: Regulatory briefings and sandbox sessions

-Panels discussing Malaysia’s three digital asset initiatives for 2026
+Panels discussing Malaysia's three digital asset plans for 2026

-Datuk Fadhlullah Suhaimi, former MCMC chairman (2018–2021), said that “events like MYBW accelerate Malaysia’s blockchain readiness by connecting regulators and innovators.”
-That alignment helps startups gain compliance clarity early, reducing costly delays.
+Datuk Fadhlullah Suhaimi, former MCMC chairman (2018–2021), said that "events like MYBW speed up Malaysia's blockchain readiness by connecting regulators and innovators."
+That alignment helps startups understand compliance early.
+It avoids costly delays.

-Pro Tip: Attend “Regulatory Hour” sessions to ask direct questions to policymakers.
-Review Malaysia’s blockchain infrastructure guidelines before pitching.
+Pro Tip: Go to "Regulatory Hour" sessions.
+Ask direct questions to policymakers.
+Review Malaysia's blockchain infrastructure guidelines before pitching.
 Access is included in the main conference ticket (RM0–RM300 depending on tier).

-MYBW is organized by ACTIV8 (formerly Lydian Labs) with support from DTC Group and Emerge.
-These teams bring deep experience in event management, blockchain marketing, and ecosystem building.
-Institutional partners like IOTA, MDEC, and the Securities Commission Malaysia add credibility and global visibility.
-Having attended similar blockchain events worldwide, I can say few regional conferences match MYBW’s production quality or institutional depth.
+MYBW is organized by ACTIV8 (formerly Lydian Labs).
+DTC Group and Emerge support it.
+These teams have deep experience in event management, blockchain marketing, and ecosystem building.
+Institutional partners like IOTA, MDEC, and the Securities Commission Malaysia add trust and global visibility.
+I have attended similar blockchain events worldwide.
+Few regional conferences match MYBW's production quality or institutional depth.

 Quick Facts